spotinst/terraform-provider-spotinst/docs/resources/ocean_aws.md

     * `export` - (Optional) Logging Export configuration.
         * `s3` - (Optional) Exports your cluster's logs to the S3 bucket and subdir configured on the S3 data integration given.
             * `id` - (Required) The identifier of The S3 data integration to export the logs to.
+* `resource_tag_specification` - (Optional) Specify which resources should be tagged with Virtual Node Group tags or Ocean tags.
+If tags are set on the VNG, the resources will be tagged with the VNG tags; otherwise, they will be tagged with the Ocean tags.
+    * `should_tag_volumes` - (Optional) Specify if Volume resources will be tagged with Virtual Node Group tags or Ocean tags.
 ## Auto Scaler
 * `autoscaler` - (Optional) Describes the Ocean Kubernetes Auto Scaler.
     * `autoscale_is_enabled` - (Optional, Default: `true`) Enable the Ocean Kubernetes Auto Scaler.